hajdumozes/text-adventure/README.md

 # Text-adventure

-## A text-based, simplified D&D game
+## A text-based simple game, which according to the plan will merge elements of D&D and Heroes of Might and Magic.

 ## Features:
 * Gameplay is based on user inputs